spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 of what was specified in the reference file or step arguments.
 For both point or extended sources, photometric measurements make use of the Astropy affiliated package
-`photutils <https://photutils.readthedocs.io/en/latest/>`_ to define an aperture object and perform extraction.
+:ref:`photutils <photutils:user_guide>` to define an aperture
+object and perform extraction.
 For 3D NIRSpec fixed slit rateints data, the ``extract_1d`` step will be skipped as 3D input for the mode is not supported.

 For most spectral modes, an aperture correction will be applied to the extracted 1D spectral data (unless otherwise selected by the user), in order to put the results onto an infinite aperture scale.
-This is done by creating interpolation functions based on the APCORR reference file data and applying the interpolated aperture correction (a multiplicative factor between 0 and 1) to the extracted, 1D spectral data (corrected data include the "flux", "surf_bright", "flux_error", "sb_error", and all flux and surface brightness variance columns in the output table).
+This is done by creating interpolation functions based on the :ref:`apcorr_reffile` data and applying the interpolated aperture correction (a multiplicative factor between 0 and 1) to the extracted, 1D spectral data (corrected data include the "flux", "surf_bright", "flux_error", "sb_error", and all flux and surface brightness variance columns in the output table).
 For optimal extractions,